F3DS-Package/F3DS-Package/README.md

 [![License](https://img.shields.io/badge/license-MIT-red.svg)](https://opensource.org/license/mit/)

-F3DS Package is an open sorce software, it is distributed under the MIT license.
+F3DS Package is an open source software, it is distributed under the MIT license.
 More details of the MIT license available at the following file: [LICENSE](LICENSE).
 Contributors names are listed below:

 - Tatsumasa Ishikawa